krishna-devel/uproject/kdtree/README.md

 ## Running Applications

-  The binaries for the project are under `kdtree/bin`.
+  The binaries for the project are under `/kdtree/bin`.
 The details can be obtained using `--help` argument.

   ```
+  root@79e81de5fe76:/# cd /kdtree/bin
-  root@0a10892d84d1:/kdtree/bin# ./build_kdtree --help
+  root@79e81de5fe76:/kdtree/bin# ./build_kdtree --help
   Options:
     -i [ --input ] arg                    Dataset used to build kd-tree (csv)
     -m [ --model ] arg                    Model to store built kd-tree